revers3ntropy/entropy_engine/README.md

   python
   pygame (pip installable)

-please go to www.revers3ntropy.com/entropy-engine.html for more information.
+Please look at the wiki on github.com for more information